thephm/message_md/docs/guide.md

 ## Groups

 Add the groups that you are part of into `config\groups.json`.
-This works for Signal and SMS group messages.
+This is for Signal and SMS group messages, not yet for LinkedIn group chats.

 ### Fields